-Bellows hardware adds 47 mm to the top of the quill.
+- Bellows hardware adds 47 mm to the top of the quill. - Refer to 3-4-4 Bellows Installation Procedure on page 3-8 for more information.

 1-6-10 Wall Mount Bracket

 A wall mount bracket is available when the robot needs to be mounted to a vertical surface.
 The wall mount bracket can be used in different orientations with standard and inverted models.